jeremystambaugh305/Capstone_Evaluating_Domestic_Electrification_Measures/README.md

 ## Project Plan

-* Outline the high-level steps taken for the analysis.
+### What high-level steps were taken for the analysis?

+For the ideation and wireframing of the Ecars dashboards, I developed charts and the underlying calculations in Microsoft Excel.

+I researched and obtained suitable input data from Kaggle and other public sources, capturing the references, urls etc.

+I created a high level Kanban board plan in Github projects.

-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
+### How was the data managed throughout the collection, processing, analysis and interpretation steps?

+I saved datasets, e.g. `Cheapestelectriccars-EVDatabase_2023.csv` to a project folder within Windows exporer, then dragged relevant key datasets across to my project folder in vscode for loading.
+Other data included one off numbers obtained from various sources which I referenced.

-* Why did you choose the research methodologies you used?
+### Why did you choose the research methodologies you used?
+I had extensive experience with assessing the cost effectiveness of ASHP, some for SOlar PV and little for Ecars but having considered all three for my own personal circumstances, I believed that Ecars offer the most potential for cost savings followed by Solar PV with ASHPs offering little cost saving potential, at least where gas heating is the alternative.
+I therefore spent most time and focus on Ecars then Solar PV and finally ASHPs.

+#### Ideation use of Microsoft Excel
+I carried out most of my ideation of dashboards, in particular for Ecars, by setting up calculations and charts in Excel before replicating calculations in the Jupyter notebooks and charts in Power BI.
+Developing ideas in Excel was more intuitive to me being familiar with the software and having extensive calculations in Excel did provide me with a good cross check on the results when I replicated them in the Jupyter notebook and Power BI dashboards.
+However, the latter applications are clearly much faster than Excel in processing and visualising the datasets so I will try to develop my ideas directly in Jupyter notebooks and Power BI in future projects and only use Excel as a simple check as seems appropriate.

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations